CAWaterBoardDataCenter/SafeToSwim/src/index.md

       Either the single sample, the geometric mean, or both exceed their respective thresholds.
 This status indicates that there is generally an elevated risk associated with water contact at this site.
     </div>
     <div class="card"><strong>Not enough data</strong><br><br>
       Fewer than five samples of the relevant indicator bacteria have been collected in the past six weeks.
-This status indicates that there is insufficient data to assess the current level of risk associated with water contact at this site.
+There is insufficient data to assess the current level of risk associated with water contact at this site.
     </div>

 </div>